bednarek-v/ADS-Team-Project-2024/README.md

 ## Additional Notes

 For macOS or Linux users, replace python with python3 and pip with pip3 in the terminal commands during installation.
-Additional Notes

-For macOS or Linux users, replace python with python3 and pip with pip3 in the terminal commands during installation.